linnykoleh/Spring/Notes.md

 - Spring boot is NOT
 	- No code generation
 	- Neither an application server nor a web server

+- Spring Boot uses sensible defaults, “opinions”, mostly based on the classpath contents.
+  - For example
+	- Sets up a JPA Entity Manager Factory if a JPA implementation is on the classpath.
+  	- Creates a default Spring MVC setup, if Spring MVC is on the classpath.
+- Everything can be overridden easily, but most of the time not needed

 ![alt text](images/web/boot/Screenshot_2.png)